Pain journals are useful documents that can help give a personal touch to your personal injury case.

-For this reason, your pain journal will only be a part of your overall personal injury case.
+For this reason, your pain journal will only be a small part of your overall personal injury case.

 In this way, it may be helpful for you to keep your pain journal alongside other important pieces of evidence, such as medical bills and accident reports.

 However, as you might imagine, it can be hard to stay organized in the days and weeks following a serious traffic accident.

 A common solution to this problem is to create a personal injury binder.

 Basically, your binder should include copies of all the information related to your case, from photos and bills to contact information for any eyewitnesses.

 If you keep track of your information online, your binder can also serve as a local backup for your evidence, which may prove vital in the event of data loss.

 The Basic Elements of a Personal Injury Binder

 Your personal injury binder should include any and all information that an attorney may ask you for as part of your personal injury case.

 For this reason, your personal injury binder should include, but is not limited to: